gramineproject/examples/README.rst

 .. |nbsp| unicode:: 0xa0
    :trim:

 This repository contains a curated set of Gramine examples.

-These examples are tested only against the most recent Gramine release (i.e., these examples are not guaranteed to work with older releases and unreleased versions of Gramine, including the latest master branch commits of Gramine).
-The examples were tested on Ubuntu 18.04 and 20.04.
+Each release in this repository is guaranteed to work with the corresponding Gramine release, and the current `master` branch is guaranteed to work with the current Gramine `master` branch.
+Mixing non-matching releases and/or branches may lead to failures and other unpredictable results.

 For instructions how to build and run each application under Gramine, please see the README in each subdirectory.